[This article was first published on 17th March 2020, but is being updated regularly. Last update: 5th January 2021]

 A summary of school closures and exam arrangements.

-At UK NARIC, we have been tracking delays to exams at secondary and higher education level as they’re announced.
+At UK NARIC, since March 2020 we have been tracking delays to exams at secondary and higher education level as they are announced.
 A summary by country can be found below.

-In addition to the updates below, we have published a special report: The Effects of Covid-19 on International Secondary Assessment.
-The report looks at postponements and cancellations in selected key countries in more detail.
+In addition to the updates below, in May 2020 we published a special report: The Effects of Covid-19 on International Secondary Assessment.
+The report looked at postponements and cancellations of exams in 2020 in selected key countries in more detail.

-Bangladesh: Schools and universities remain closed until at least October.
+Bangladesh: Schools and universities remain closed.
 Exams for the Higher School Certificate will be held once schools have reopened; they were due to take place in April but have been postponed until further notice.
-There are plans to start reopening primary schools in October.

 Brunei: A level exams were cancelled.
 Schools started to reopen from the beginning of June.